euroscipy/euroscipy_proceedings/papers/rebecca_murphy/rebecca_murphy.rst

 FRET efficiency histograms were constructed and fitted to a single gaussian distribution.
 The mean FRET efficiencies were then plotted against the dye separation distance to show the characteristic sigmoidal curve.
 Results of the analysis are show in Fig. :ref:`fig3FRET` (FRET) and Fig. :ref:`fig3ALEX` (ALEX).
 An example analysis script to produce a fitted smFRET histogram is shown below.
 Here, the parameters auto_donor, auto_acceptor, cross_DtoA, cross_AtoD and g_factor are user-supplied experimentally determined correction factors; T_donor and T_acceptor are user-supplied thresholds for event selection.
+Auto_donor and auto_acceptor are the background autofluorescence in the donor and acceptor channels respectively; cross_DtoA and cross_AtoD are the crosstalk in the acceptor and donor channels, caused by direct excitation of the acceptor dye by the donor laser and the donor dye by the acceptor laser respectively; g_factor is the correction factor :math:`\gamma` described above; and T_donor and T_acceptor are photon count thresholds above which a time-bin is classified as containing a fluorescent event.
+Realistic parameter values are shown in the snippet below.

 |

-.. raw:: pdf

-  PageBreak oneColumn

 .. code-block:: python